Understanding Intermittent Fasting Benefits & Risks

 8. If interested in intermittent fasting, give it a fair shot give before throwing in the towel.
 The longer practicing this sort of lifestyle, the easier it will become.

-Pursuing intermittent fasting is up to the individual after identifying the pros and cons.
-Ultimately, the best diet is one that is sustainable for the long-term.
+Pursuing intermittent fasting is up to the person after weighing the pros and cons.
+Ultimately, the best diet is one that is sustainable in the long run.